A complete guide to testing mobile applications with in-depth tutorials:

 Hence the mobile solutions which we deliver to our clients should be tested very well.
 This tutorial is intended for those people who are already in mobile testing or those who have switched to it in recent times.
 As we already have many tutorials on definitions of mobile testing-related terminologies, we will be directly dealing with the scope of this tutorial.

 This tutorial will be both an introduction and your guide to Mobile Testing.
 So, read through!

 There are broadly 2 kinds of testing that take place on mobile devices:

 #1.
 Hardware testing:

-The device including the internal processors, internal hardware, screen sizes, resolution, space or memory, camera, radio, Bluetooth, WIFI etc. This is sometimes referred to as, simple “Mobile Testing”.
+The device includes internal processors, internal hardware, screen sizes, resolution, space or memory, camera, radio, Bluetooth, WIFI, etc. This is sometimes referred to as, simple “Mobile Testing”.

 #2.
 Software or Application testing:

 The applications that work on mobile devices and their functionality are tested.
-It is called the “Mobile Application Testing” to differentiate it from the earlier method.
-Even in the mobile applications, there are few basic differences that are important to understanding:
+It is called “Mobile Application Testing” to differentiate it from the earlier method.
+Even in mobile applications, there are a few basic differences that are important to understanding:

 a) Native apps: A native application is created for use on a platform like mobile and tablets.